-Last updated on January 8th, 2015 at 05:59 pm
+Last updated on July 29th, 2024 at 05:08 pm

+Trust me, I’ve been there — lived that.
 And I know what to do when you’re feeling stuck.

 First, you stop.

-But before you begin any soul-searching, make sure your stuck feeling isn’t coming from something simple like being over-tired and in need of a good night’s sleep.
+Get off your dream ride for a moment and check-in.
+Start to free yourself by being willing to ask some questions and be honest with your answers.
+But before you begin any soul-searching, make sure your stuck feeling isn’t caused by something simple like being overtired and in need of a good night’s sleep.

 Can you change this with a fall cleaning and a garage sale before winter sets in?
-Better yet, throw a dinner party — it will always make you clean up and organize your space.
-Make a plan to have everyone toast your creative place — or have them bring something to add to your creative dream space.
+Better yet, throw a dinner party.
+It will always make you clean up and organize your space.
+Make a plan to have everyone toast your creative place or have them bring something to add to your creative dream space.

-If after you’ve tried these simple changes you still feel like ignoring your dream, then it’s time to go deeper and ask yourself some questions.
+If, after you’ve tried these simple changes, you still feel like ignoring your dream, then it’s time to go deeper and ask yourself some questions.

 1. Am I taking time out of each day to do something healthy just for me?

 Are you practicing quiet moments at least twice a day?
-You can meditate for 10 minutes in the morning and at night, or take short walks to breathe in fresh air, or you can hop out of bed 10 minutes earlier to eat a good breakfast and decide just how great your day is going to be.
+You can meditate for 10 minutes in the morning and at night, take short walks to breathe in fresh air, or you can hop out of bed 10 minutes earlier to eat a good breakfast and decide just how great your day is going to be.

 2. Am I being completely honest with myself about my dream?